 What is your inmost request?
 What will appease your suffering or agitation or irritation? - Shunryu Suzuki, lecture - July 26, 1965

 The study and practice of Buddhism and Zen, in their many forms and expressions, can take students as deep as they want to go.
-For some, a next step is lay ordination.
-At San Francisco Zen Center the custom is for those receiving lay ordination to sew their own "rakusu" - a miniature robe worn around the neck.
+For some, a next step is lay initiation/jukai.
+At San Francisco Zen Center the custom is for those receiving lay initiation to sew their own rakusu—a small version of a robe that is worn around the neck.
 More information is below, along with recommendations for other ways to deepen one's practice.

 |City Center||Green Gulch Farm|